seedstack/website/content/posts/18-4-release-notes.md

   - Posts
 ---

-We are happy to announce the release of SeedStack 18.4 «Orchid».
+We are happy to announce the release of SeedStack 18.4 «Orchid».<!--more-->

 ## New features